DevRel-Foundation/wg-innovation-emerging-trends/README.md

 <!-- Estimate what resources and personnel are needed to accomplish the mission statement -->

-Members should try to allocate an hour per week to working group activities.
+Working Group participants should try to allocate an hour per week to working group activities.
 This may include:

 - Participating in discussions on the mailing list, Discord channel, or GitHub.
 - Contributing to collaborative documents or research efforts.